2017 Guatemala earthquake: Earthquake

 The magnitude 6.9 earthquake struck at an intermediate depth of 93 km under the Sierra Madre de Chiapas range, at the front of Volcán Tajumulco.
 It did not occur on the interface of the megathrust fault.
 Rather, it was a normal fault earthquake within the Cocos Slab.

 As for the 6.8 earthquake on June 22, it originated on the megathrust boundary at a much shallow depth, but because the earthquake was offshore, shaking was less intense.

 Damage

 A woman in San Marcos was killed by a collapsing wall while a homeless man in San Sebastian Retalhuleu died after being crushed during the collapse of a church.
 Heart attacks attributed to the earthquake claimed the lives of three women that morning.
 The earthquake collapsed some homes and triggered landslides that blocked roads and caused some injuries.
 It was strongly felt in Chiapas, Mexico where the quake further injured 11 people.
-Several homes collapsed and at least 20 had sustained damages.
+Several homes collapsed and at least 20 had sustained damage.
 Six schools and two government buildings were damaged.

 The earthquake of 22 June caused some damage to Antigua Guatemala, a UNESCO World Heritage Site that was the former capital before that status was moved to Guatemala City.
 The earthquake caused panic in El Salvador, where people fled to the streets.
 It triggered minor landslides and cracked adobe buildings.